‘Tis the season of joy and good cheer… right?

 Or write your note from this perspective: If you had a friend dealing with emotional eating, what would you say to her?

 Include in your note reminders to connect with your object of inspiration and to pause and breathe.

 Your note can help ground you when in the midst of a challenging situation.
 At the first sign of feeling stressed or when confronted with a trigger that leads to emotional eating, stop and read your note.

-Keep your note with you all the time—your purse is a great place to tuck it.
+Keep your note with you all the time—your purse or pocket is a great place to tuck it.
 You’ll find comfort in knowing that loving encouragement and support is only a piece of paper away.

 3. Just Say No

 Yes, I know… you probably read this one a lot.
 But setting boundaries on your time and energy is SO important that I want to remind you that this is one of the healthiest things you can do to take care of yourself this holiday season (and always).
 Because when you don’t honor yourself this way, the resulting anger and resentment you feel—towards others and yourself—is a sure-fire way to head to the fridge and binge eat.